alibaba/terraform-provider/website/docs/d/mongo_instances.html.markdown

 page_title: "Alicloud: alicloud_mongo_instances"
 sidebar_current: "docs-alicloud-datasource-mongo-instances"
 description: |-
-    Provides a collection of MongoDB instances according to the specified filters.
+    Provides a list of MongoDB instances according to the specified filters.
 ---

 # alicloud\_mongo\_instances

-The `alicloud_mongo_instances` data source provides a collection of MongoDB instances available in Alicloud account.
+This data source provides a list of MongoDB instances available in an Alibaba Cloud account.
-Filters support regular expression for the instance name, engine or instance type.
+Filters support searches by the instance name, engine or instance type.

-## Example Usage
+## Example

 ```
 data "alicloud_mongo_instances" "mongo" {